 - 2016 International Dispute Resolution Survey: An insight into resolving Technology, Media and Telecoms Disputes

 - 2015 International Arbitration Survey 'Improvements and Innovations in International Arbitration'

 - 2013 Corporate Choices in International Arbitration: An Industry Approach

 - 2012 Current and Preferred Practices in the Arbitral Process: International Arbitration Survey

 - 2010 International Arbitration Survey ‘Choices in International Arbitration’

 - 2008 Corporate Attitudes and Practices: Recognition and Enforcement of Foreign Awards

 - 2006 International Arbitration Study: Corporate Attitudes and Practices

-Students pursuing a research degree at the School of International Arbitration benefit from a vibrant academic community at the School and have the opportunity to attend regular seminars and events with the participation of major academics and practitioners in the area of international arbitration and dispute resolution.
-All students have access to the Queen Mary, University of London Law Library, all major electronic databases, including the Kluwerarbitration.com database (the only all-arbitration dedicated online database), and the world famous library of the Institute of Advanced Legal Studies, University of London.
+Students pursuing a research degree at the School of International Arbitration benefit from a vibrant academic community at the School and have the opportunity to attend regular seminars and events with the participation of academics and practitioners in the field of international dispute resolution.
+All students have access to the Queen Mary University of London Law Library, all major electronic databases, including the Kluwerarbitration.com database (the only all-arbitration dedicated online database), and the world famous library of the Institute of Advanced Legal Studies, University of London.
 Read more about research degrees at the School of Law.